'KatVic' Wedding: Complaint filed against celebrity couple, venue manager, DC - The Statesman

-A Rajasthan-based advocate has filed a complaint with the District Legal Services Authority against the closure of the road leading to the Chauth Mata temple from December 6-12 owing to the marriage of Bollywood stars Vicky Kaushal and Katrina Kaif scheduled in Sawai Madhopur district, near here.
+As the marriage of famous Bollywood actress Katrina Kaif and Vicky Kaushal kick-started, a Rajasthan-based advocate filed a suit against them for blocking the road leading to the Chauth Mata temple.

-Advocate Naitrabind Singh Jadoun filed the complaint against the manager of Six Senses Fort Barwara, the venue for the celebrity wedding, Katrina Kaif, Vicky Kaushal and the District Collector against the closure of the road leading to the temple.
-Along with this complaint, in view of the problems faced by the devotees, a request has been made to open the way to the temple.
+Advocate Naitrabind Singh Jadoun said that the road has been closed from December 6th to 12th which leads to the temple.
+His complaint was against the manager of Six Senses Fort Barwara, the wedding venue, the would-be couple, and the District Collector.
+A request has been made to open the temple in view of the problems faced by the devotees.

 Jadaun said in his complaint that he has no objection to the event.